• ECTS

 Presentation

-This course involves teacher-researchers and professional lecturers specialized in digital economics.
-The courses and seminars provide numerous technical skills, particularly in data processing and analysis, as well as a detailed knowledge of the strategies implemented by digital players: traditional telecommunications, Internet and media companies, online service platforms, social networks.
+The program draws on the expertiseof faculty members and professionals specializing in the digital economy.
+Courses and seminars provide solid technical skills, particularly in data processing and analysis, and develop a detailed understanding of the strategies deployed by various players in the digital sector: telecommunications operators, Internet and media companies, online service platforms, and social networks.

 Read more